 The criminal statute of limitations in New York sets deadlines for when criminal charges may be filed.
 As the phrase implies, it "sets limits" for how long a prosecutor may wait to file formal charges.
 Like in most other states, there is no time limit to bring charges for crimes such as murder or crimes punishable by life in prison.
-But lesser felonies have either a 6- or a 3-year statute of limitations, while most misdemeanors (but not all) are one year.
+But lesser felonies have five years statute of limitations, while most misdemeanors (but not all) are two years.

 The following chart provides the basics of New York criminal statute of limitations law and a more in-depth look at the subject follows.
 See Details on State Criminal Statute of Limitations for more general information.